 Echinoderms vary immensely in their appearance.
 However, they all possess two very distinctive elements.
 A water vascular system and five-sided radial symmetry.

-What are the characteristics of a sea lily?
+What are the characteristics of a Sea Lily?

 The sea lily typically has a bulbous body with a feather-like cluster of arms that make them look like a type of plant or tree.
 They also thrive in the deep ocean waters and frequently spend their adult lives on the sea floor.
 They attach themselves to a surface using their stalk.